hanmacrad2/SuperSpreadingEpidemicsMCMC/README.md

 ## Installation

-You can install the package from GitHub using:
+You can install the package in R from GitHub using:

 ```
 install.packages("devtools")